ISISComputingGroup/ibex_developers_manual/Migrating-Galil-motors-from-SECI-to-IBEX.md

 # Copy across the motor setup

 There is a LabVIEW VI in `LABVIEW MODULES\Drivers\Galil DMC2280\Galil - EPICS.llb` that will generate a series of `caput` commands to copy the Labview configuration into EPICS.
+This will need to be updated before it runs; to do this either

+- a) If you are confident using source safe on an instrument then update as normal.
+- b) otherwise:
+    - 1. Remote desktop to NDXDEMO
+    - 1. Open Microsoft Visual SourceSafe from start
+        - If the main interface doesn't appear (looks like a file browser make sure that the share can be read.
+    - 1. Find in the interface the `Galil - EPICS.llb` under `labview\labview Modeuls\Driver\Galil DMC2280`
+    - 1. Right click and then select `Get Latest version`
+    - 1. OK on get dialogue
+    - 1. Copy this updated file to the instrument you are migrating

 Open this VI, put the computer name as `IN` and the username as `(INSTNAME):MOT`.
 This should generate a load of caput commands that look like `caput IN:(INSTNAME):MOT:MTR0101.(FIELD) (value)`